cbcrg/tcoffee/docs/tcoffee_manual.rst

 ****************************************
-Integrating external methods In T-Coffee
+Integrating External Methods In T-Coffee
 ****************************************
 The real power of T-Coffee is its ability to seamlessly combine many methods into one.
 While we try to integrate as many methods as we can in the default distribution, we do not have the means to be exhaustive and if you desperately need your favourite method to be integrated, you will need to bite the bullet ...